x56Jason/glance/README.md

 - Press \<enter\> on one commit will show the patch of this commit.
 - Press 'l' on one commit will show the upstream commit patch and the backport commit patch, if it is a backport commmit.
 - Press 'p' on one commit will show the diff between upstream commit patch and the backport commit patch, if it is a backport commit.
 Aka, diff of patch.
+- Press \<F5\> to refresh the pr log vie.
 - Press 'q' on the diff window will quit the diff window.

+In 'l' and 'p' command, glance will try to find the upstream commit id from the "commit xxxxxx" line in the commit message.

 ### Checkout Commit into Workspace